 4.15.13.5.1 General

-An AF may invoke Nnef_MemberUESelectionAssistance_Subscribe service operation with a Service Experience filtering criteria for receiving a list of UEs that match or exceed such criteria.
+An AF may invoke Nnef_MemberUESelectionAssistance_Subscribe service operation with a Service Experience filtering criteria for receiving a list of UEs that fulfil such criteria.

-In addition to the mandatory parameters, the AF also includes in the request:
+In addition to the mandatory parameters, the AF may also include in the request:

 - Service Experience filtering criteria.

-- Optionally, an Area of Interest: location area of the candidate UEs.
+- An Area of Interest: location area of the candidate UEs.

-- Optional time windows for selecting the candidate UEs: start time and stop time.
+- Time windows for selecting the candidate UEs: start time and stop time.

-- Optional Service Experience contribution weights.
+- Service Experience contribution weights.

-- Optionally, Service Experience Type.
+- Service Experience Type.

-The AF provides a Service Experience filtering criteria, including contribution weights associated to location, e.g. AoI or DNAI, time window, Application ID and Service Experience type e.g. contribution weight may be provided to favour Service Experience type relative to AIML traffic in a particular location.
+The AF may provide a Service Experience filtering criteria, including contribution weights associated to location, e.g. AoI or DNAI, time window, Application ID and Service Experience type e.g. contribution weight may be provided to favour Service Experience type relative to AIML traffic in a particular location.